Abdullah Dıjlan Aydın

-Abdullah Dıjlan Aydın (born 16 June 2000) is a Turkish professional footballer who plays as a midfielder for Amed S.F.K. on loan from Süper Lig club İstanbulspor.
+Abdullah Dıjlan Aydın (born 16 June 2000) is a Turkish professional footballer who plays as a midfielder for TFF 1.
+Lig club İstanbulspor.

 Career

 Aydın is a youth product of Galatasaray, Beylerbeyi, and İstanbulspor.
 He signed his first professional contract with İstanbulspor in 2019 where he was assigned to their reserves.
 He joined Karacabey Belediyespor on 2 consecutive loans from 2020 to 2022 in the TFF Second League.
 Returning to İstanbulspor for the 2022–23 season as they were newly promoted to the Süper Lig, he made his debut with them in a 1–0 league win over Alanyaspor on 27 August 2022.

 On 20 January 2023, Aydın returned to Karacabey Belediyespor for his third loan.

+On 13 November 2025, Aydın was banned from playing for 45 days for his involvement in the 2025 Turkish football betting scandal.